vaizard/glued-skeleton-modular/README.md

 * Run `composer create-project vaizard/glued-skeleton [my-app-name]`
 * Point your virtual host document root to your new application's `public/` directory.
 * Ensure `public/cache/` and `private/cache/*` is web writable.

+### Configuring the webserver

+* Running Glued on Apache requires mod_rewrite and takes advantage of mod_deflate, mod_headers and mod_expires
+  (see the `public/.htaccess` file).
+* Running Glued on nginx requires the .htaccess converted into their respective server conf.

 **That's it!
 Now go build something cool.**